MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 > - **Estimate the initial cost**.
 As part of your cost modeling exercise, use the [pricing calculator](https://azure.microsoft.com/pricing/calculator) to evaluate the approximate costs associated with various tiers based on the number of instances you plan to run.
 Each App Service tier offers different compute options.
 >   Continuously monitor the cost model to track expenditure.
 >
 > - **Evaluate the discounted options**.
 Higher tiers include dedicated compute instances.
 You can apply the reservation discount if your workload has a predictable and consistent usaeg pattern.
 To make the right choice on the type of reservation, make sure you analyze usage data.
-For more information, see [Save costs with Azure App Service reserved instances](/azure/cost-management-billing/reservations/prepay-app-service).
+For more information, see [Save costs with App Service reserved instances](/azure/cost-management-billing/reservations/prepay-app-service).
 >
 > - **Have a good understanding of the usage meters**.
 You’re charged an hourly rate, prorated to the second, based on your App Service plan’s pricing tier.
 Charges apply to each scaled-out instance in your plan, based on the time the VM instance is allocated.
 Pay attention to underutilized compute resources that might be increasing your costs as result of overallocation due to suboptimal SKU selection, or poorly configured scale-in configuration.
 >